 - We have a Human Patient Simulator for medical student and resident education, and for research.
 The Human Patient Simulator is a full-size manikin which, through its computer interfaces and realistic bioengineering calculations, provides a large number of scenarios typical of the operating room environment, intensive care unit, or emergency room.

-- All residents have ready access to intradepartmental, campus-wide and internet computer facilities to assist with literature searches, research activities, lecture presentations, and self-paced programmed education.
+- All of our clinical anesthesia residents receive iPads upon entering the program.
+The residents have ready access to intradepartmental, campus-wide and Internet computer facilities to assist with literature searches, research activities, lecture presentations, and self-paced programmed education.
 Our library maintains an up-to-date collection of computer assisted interactive educational software programs.

 - Computer facilities are available 24 hours a day to allow residents free access to the latest methods of education in anesthesia.
 The department has a staff of computer specialists with expertise in educational software, word processing, data storage and retrieval, statistical analysis, and multimedia presentation techniques.
 Residents are encouraged to utilize these facilities to assist in research endeavors and to supplement the more traditional didactic and clinically based educational experiences.